Soft Cheeses Are Best for Candies

 In the following recipes, you can use any soft, mild cheese, including processed types, mild cheddar at room temperature, cream cheeses, Neufchatel, fruit-flavored flavored whipped cream cheeses, and others you may find.

-Cream cheese flavored with fruits are very tasty in candy, but some savory blends are just as delicious.
+Cream cheese flavored with fruits is very tasty in candy, but some savory blends are just as delicious.

 Hard, sharp cheeses will not work at all in these candy recipes.
 If you want to try another type, such as freshly made mozzarella, cut a recipe to 1/2 or 1/4 and try the smaller batch without a lot of waste if you do not like it.